Instructor Name: Dr. Justin Pomeranz

 Make sure to reference the class schedule regularly to ensure you know what we will be covering on that day.
 In general, we will spend 1-3 class periods on a given topic.
 I will usually begin class with a brief introduction or review of the material we are working on, with the majority of our in-class time being dedicated to working through problems and homework assignments.

 Homework: There will be weekly homework assignments.
 Homework assignments need to be turned in on an individual basis, but you are allowed (and encouraged!) to work on them in groups.
 Homework assignments will all be turned in via the appropriate links in D2L.
-Homework is assigned weekly on Mondays and due the following Friday, with a grace period of 2 days (i.e., as long as homework is submitted by Sunday night, you do not need to request an extension).
+Homework is assigned weekly on Mondays and due the following Friday, with a grace period of 2 days (i.e., as long as homework is submitted before class on Monday, you do not need to request an extension).
 Homework turned in after the grace period will be docked 50%, and late work will not be accepted after 5 days late (i.e. Wednesday).
 Solutions to homework will generally be posted on the Wednesday after they are due (i.e., after the late submission window closes).

 Solutions to assignments will be posted on D2L and/or will be gone over in class.
 Solutions will generally be posted on Wednesdays, after the late submission window closes.